CannerCMS/docs.canner.io/docs/guides-storage.md

 Canner provides different storages for you to customize where to store files of your CMS.

+> Currently, files are not your local data, files are supported cloud services data.

 ## Usage

 New the storage instances, and put them into `imageStorage` or `fileStorage` properties of any data tags.
 Storage instance must be an object generated from [@canner/storage]( https://github.com/Canner/canner/blob/canary/packages/canner-storage/src/index.js).